Azure/aztfexport/README.md

 Especially if the no resource mapping file is specified, `aztfy` will only import the "recognized" resources for you, based on its limited knowledge on the ARM and Terraform resource mappings.

-In the batch import mode, users can further specify the `-k` option to make the tool continue even on hitting import error(s) on any resource.
+In the batch import mode, users can further specify the `--continue`/`-k` option to make the tool continue even on hitting import error(s) on any resource.

 ## Demo